SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 It was here that Woese proposed a radical change to taxonomy and added the taxonomic rank of **Domain**, superior to Kingdom.

-Whilst Whittaker had previously introduced the concept of a **Superkingdom** to differentiate between the Monera and the rest of the kingdoms, this distinction was rather naive.
-And so, Woese introduced the three domains of life [^3] [^7]:
+Whilst Whittaker had previously introduced the concept of a Superkingdom to differentiate between the Monera and the rest of the kingdoms, this distinction merely noted a difference between "bacteria" and "everything else" and didn't describe the relationship between the kingdoms within.
+And so, in his 1990 paper: *Towards a natural system of organisms: Proposal for the domains Archaea, Bacteria, and Eucarya*, Woese introduced the three domains of life[^7]:

 ![]({{ site.url }}/public/posts/hide-and-seek/woese-4578-tree.png)

-## A Very Brief and Biased Introduction to Current Taxonomy

-### Supergroups
+Woese doesn't make suggestions for what kingdoms should exist beneath these domains (other than archaea, which I will ignore here) anticipating that "analysis of the Eucarya will preserve the kingdoms Plantae, Animalia, and Fungi [...] and will replace Protista with a series of kingdoms corresponding to the various ancient protistan lineages".

+## Getting the Band Back Together: 21st Century Supergroups
-With rapidly moving continuous research in to molecular biology and genetics...
+With continuing innovation fueling rapidly moving research, especially in the fields of molecular biology and genetics, more sequences could be analysed than ever before.
-...moving to maintain the integrity of a "tree" model by ensuring branches are monophyletic (*i.e.* that each branch contains only descendants of that species)
+Scientists had been won over by Woese's domain model and tried to maintain an underlying kingdom structure that maintained the intregrity of the "tree" model, ensuring branches are monophyletic (*i.e.* branches contain only descendants of that species).

-If, like me, you prefer pretty colour-coordinated diagrams, refer to the figure below the table instead.
+In 2004, Simpson and Roger published a review article, outlining six **Supergroups** which I have attempted to condense in to the table below[^4].
+If, like me, however, you prefer pretty colour-coordinated diagrams, refer to the figure below the table instead.

 | Domain       | Kingdom  | Description[^4] | Examples[^4] |
 |--------------|----------|-------------|--------------|